Filibuster (military): History

 Although the American public often enjoyed reading about the thrilling adventures of mercenary filibusters, those Americans involved in filibustering expeditions were usually in violation of the first Neutrality Act of 1794 that made it illegal for a citizen to wage war against another country at peace with the United States.
 For example, the journalist John L. O'Sullivan (1813–1895), who coined the related phrase "manifest destiny" for the movement of American westward expansion, was put on trial for raising money in America for López's failed southern filibustering expedition in Cuba.

 The second Neutrality Act of 1818 became of great frustration for American filibusters.
 Article 6 stated anyone engaged in filibustering could receive a maximum three years imprisonment and three thousand dollars in fines.
-However, it was not uncommon for in the early Republic of late 18th and early 19th century politicians to "overlook" and sometimes "assist" some filibuster missions in the hopes to add to U.S. territory.
+However, it was not uncommon for in the early Republic of late 18th and early 19th century politicians to overlook and sometimes assist filibuster missions in the hopes to add to U.S. territory.
 This conflict meant the U.S. Army was reluctant to arrest filibusters who broke the terms of this legislation.
 Officers were worried that without permission from the American federal courts, such as the United States District Court to make these arrests, they could face arrest themselves.